mangrovedao/mangrove-archive/bots/cleaning-bot-naive/Mangrove-js-API-notes.md

 I realized that I need to set up addresses for network I'm connecting to.
 As far as I can tell, this must happen in `constants.ts`, which is part of the Mangrove.js package.

 > ⚠️ We should probably provide an API and a configuration option for providing those addresses.

+> ⚠️ We should document the required and supported addresses.

 The minimal addresses I had to add to `constants.ts` were: